whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/docs/repo_philosophy.md

 - reusable parameter defaults
 - reusable reference assumptions

-These files are not the same as the project-specific copied files used in a live CREATE run.
+These files are not the same as the project-specific copied files used in a live CREATE run, but they may be copied into a live project where appropriate.

 ## Role of examples